 Some things have gone wrong, you’ve come with solutions AND the client has agreed to them, so now what?
 Put those plans into action, set defined and realistic goals, and provide adjusted timelines.
 While you might feel inclined to take on an ambitious solution, don’t over-promise on the end result.
 As a post-mortem, identify the key learnings and takeaways and what you could have done better, and apply them with gusto to the next project you take on!

 Do you have a unique approach to dealing with difficult, client-facing situations?
-Let us know by tweeting us @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.